Ninetalesgh/dndcampaign/vault/dm/items.md

 *(ammunition, Common)*
 - **Weight**: 35 g
 - **Price**: 5 cp
 - **Properties**: Crossbow bolts are used with a weapon that has the ammunition property to make a ranged attack.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Bolts are typically stored in a Crossbow Bolt Case (bought separately).
+At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
+Bolts are usually sold in bundles of 20 for 1 gp and typically stored in a Crossbow Bolt Case (bought separately).
 *(Source: PHB'24, page222)*

-### Bolts (20)
-*(ammunition, Common)*
-- **Weight**: 750 g
-- **Price**: 1 gp
-- **Properties**: Crossbow bolts are used with a weapon that has the ammunition property to make a ranged attack.
-Each time you attack with the weapon, you expend one piece of ammunition.
-Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
-At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.Bolts are typically stored in a Crossbow Bolt Case (bought separately).
-*(Source: PHB'24, page222)*

 ### Bonecap
 *(ingredient, Common)*
 - **Weight**: -
 - **Price**: 25 gp
-- **Ingredient For**:
+- **Properties**:
-  *Grind down Bonecap and mix with plant oil to create a* [Basic Poison](dm/items.md#basic-poison).
+  - *Craft: Grind down Bonecap and mix with plant oil to create a* [Basic Poison](dm/items.md#basic-poison).
 ![\|50](https://bg3.wiki/w/images/4/49/Bonecap_Item_Icon.png)
 *An acidic, foul-tasting mushroom that can be found anywhere bodies have been buried.
 Or left to rot.*
 *(Source: Baldur's Gate 3)*